AndyShiue/Ende-readme/README.md

 If neither or both are presented, the compiler emits an error.

-There are two ways to access an item in a `mod`. one is to write its fully qualified name, e.g. `module::inner::Circle`. the other way is to `use` the items.
+There are two ways to access an item in a `mod`.
+One is to write its fully qualified name, e.g. `module::inner::Circle`.
+The other way is to `use` the items.

 ```
 use module::inner::Circle